likith1525/ExcelR-data-science-assignments/README.md

 - Matplotlib
 - seaborn
 - Scikit-learn

-Purpose This repository tracks my learning progress and practice in Data Science.
+Purpose: This repository tracks my learning progress and practice in Data Science.